jayyahh/CPSC304/README.md

 # CPSC304

-1. Run our create_tables.sql and insert_stmts.sql files in our SQL folder to populate the data!
+1. Run our createTables.sql and insert.sql files in our SQL folder to populate the data!
 2. Open the program and run SuperRent
 3. After logging in, a terminal UI will appear with all the available functions to execute, type in the corresponding number of your desired action